Ambivalence (Neon Genesis Evangelion): Genesis and staff

 Shinji Higuchi and Hideaki Anno wrote the screenplay for "Ambivalence", and Tensai Okamura produced the storyboards.
 Okamura also directed the episode, assisted by Masahiko Otsuka and Ken Ando.
 Kazuchika Kise worked as the chief animator.
 Production involved studios other than Gainax, including Studio Mark and Production I.G.
 Production I.G previously worked on animation for the thirteenth episode, which includes another microscopic Angel called Iruel, and also worked on computer-generated imagery (CGI) for The End of Evangelion (1997).
-According to Red Cross Book, the official booklet on The End of Evangelion, the series makes extensive use of CGI, which was processed in a flat, two-dimensional manner like computer screens.
+According to the Red Cross Book, the official booklet on The End of Evangelion, the series makes extensive use of CGI, which was processed in a flat, two-dimensional manner like computer screens.
+At first, Production I.G. was supposed to produce the whole anime, and the company president, Mitsuhisa Ishikawa, was willing to do so; for various reasons, including Mamoru Oshii's apparent refusal, the original plans were changed, so Production I.G. only took care of "Lilliputian Hitcher" and other individual episodes.